beauty248/PALMORIA-GROUP-HR-ANALYSIS-PROJECT/README.md

 However,654 employeed are currently below this threshold, indicating a potential compliance or policy enforcement area -but this issues affects both genders, not specific to one.
 ### Total compensation paid (incuding bonuses):$71.92million.

+ To see the Data transformation and dashboard [c;/users/DELL/DOCUMENTS/INCUBATOR PROJECT ASSIGNMENT.pbix] (download here)

 # CONCLUSION:
 The data from palmoria group clearly demonstrates that the organization fosters a culture of gender equality.
 Across all HR metrics- including workforce composition, performance evaluation, and salary distribution.
 There is no evidence of gender bias or inequality.